 Masala Papad is a delicious Indian snack made using roasted or fried papad topped with a tangy and spicy onion tomato mix.
-Here is how to make masala papad recipe.
+Here is how to make it.

-Masala Papad is a North Indian snack which is made with the popular Papad that is either roasted or fried.
+Masala Papad is a North Indian snack that is made with the popular Papad that is either roasted or fried.

-It is topped with a spicy and tangy mixture of onions, tomatoes, green chillies, coriander leaves, salt, chaat masala powder, red chilli powder and lemon juice.
+It is topped with a spicy and tangy mixture of onions, tomatoes, green chilies, coriander leaves, salt, chaat masala powder, red chili powder, and lemon juice.

-The papad has a crunchy texture, whereas the masala topped on it gives it a soft texture, a perfect combination that is easy and quick, and is enjoyed by everyone.
+Papad has a crunchy texture, whereas the masala topped on it gives it a soft texture, a perfect combination that is easy and quick and is enjoyed by everyone.

 Make sure that you don’t make the masala papad beforehand as the mixture on top will make the papad soggy and it won’t taste good.

 Top the roasted or fried papad with this spicy and tangy masala just before you want to serve it.

 There is one more interesting way of serving this papad.
 Make a cone with roasted papad and fill it with this spicy onion-tomato mixture.